 Steps in Hatha Yoga Pradipika Version

-Place one foot on the top of opposite thigh and other one under the same thigh.
+Place one foot on the top of the opposite thigh and another one under the same thigh.
 This is Hero Pose according to Hatha Yoga Pradipika.

-Place on foot on the opposite thigh and other foot under the opposite thigh.
+Place one foot on the opposite thigh and the other foot under the opposite thigh.
 This is Virasana as per Hatha Ratnavali.

 Steps as per Gheranda Samhita